-All the results are compatible with the above observations: ISSH, if compared to FISH and FSH, allows to compute the hashing values faster for all the datasets.
-Futhermore, by using ISSH, the improvement on long reads datasets is larger than the improvement obtained with FISH or FSH.
+All the results are compatible with the previous observations: ISSH, if compared with FISH and FSH, allows to compute the hashing values faster for all the data sets.
+Furthermore, by using ISSH, the improvement on long reads data sets is larger than the improvement obtained with FISH or FSH.

-3.3 Effect of Spaced Seeds Weight on Time Performances
+3.3.
+Effect of spaced seeds weight on time performances

-The experiments presented here point out the connection between the density of a spaced seed and the speedup.
-We considered four sets of nine spaced seeds, generated with rasbhari [12], with weights 14, 18, 22 and 26 and a fixed length of 31.
+The experiments presented in this article point out the connection between the density of a spaced seed and the speedup.
+We considered four sets of nine spaced seeds, generated with rasbhari (Hahn et al., 2016), with weights 14, 18, 22, and 26 and a fixed length of 31 (see in the Appendix Tables A2-A4).